 In today’s post, we discuss the five ways to add more spark to your marriage.
-I’ve shared recently that we celebrated our fourth wedding anniversary in August.
-How the time flies!
+I’ve shared before that we celebrated our fourth wedding anniversary in August how the time flies!

 I know that sometimes marriage can be exciting and fun, but sometimes it can get stagnant and kind of – for the lack of a better word: routine.
 I know this because it happens to us too.
 I also know that marriage is not like a romance novel or a romantic Hollywood movie.
 Marriage is tough; it’s difficult; it’s a lot of work.
 But it’s also funny sometimes, and adventurous if you let it be, and rewarding, and deeply binding.